 By highway bus from Tokyo

 Alpico operates several buses per day between Tokyo (Busta Shinjuku) and Hakuba, where the buses stop in the village center and at the bases of the Goryu and Happoone resorts (in summer they stop at the Hakuba Happo Bus Treminal).
 The one way journey takes around 5 hours and costs 5200 yen.
 A set of two tickets is available for 9400 yen and must be used within three months.

 By direct highway bus from Narita Airport (not operating in 2020/2021)

-During winter, Alpico operates one round trip per day between Narita Airport and Hakuba (Goryu, town center and Happo-one).
+During regular winters, Alpico operates one round trip per day between Narita Airport and Hakuba (Goryu, town center and Happo-one).
 The one way trip takes about six hours and costs 9800 yen.
+However, in the 2020/2021 season, the bus is not operating.

 Take the JR Shinano limited express train from Nagoya to Matsumoto and transfer to a train along the Oito Line to Hakuba.
 From Nagoya, the one way journey takes about 3.5 hours and costs around 7000 yen.
 It is fully covered by the Japan Rail Pass.